PART VI. TERMINATION OF PARENTAL RIGHTS

 (F) Who is found by the court to be mentally ill or intellectually disabled and incapacitated from giving consent to the adoption of or from providing now and in the foreseeable future the care necessary for the well-being of the child; or

-(G) Who is found not to be the child's natural or adoptive father.
+(G) Who is found not to be the child's natural or adoptive non-birthing parent.

-(2) The family courts may terminate the parental rights in respect to any minor of any natural but not legal father who is an adjudicated, presumed or concerned father under chapter 578, or who is named as the father on the child's birth certificate:
+(2) The family courts may terminate the parental rights in respect to any minor of any natural but not legal non-birthing parent who is an adjudicated, presumed or concerned non-birthing parent under chapter 578, or who is named as the non-birthing parent on the child's birth certificate:

 (A) Who falls within paragraph (1)(A), (B), (C), (D), (E), or (F);

-(B) Whose child is sought to be adopted by the child's stepfather and the stepfather has lived with the child and the child's legal mother for a period of at least one year;
+(B) Whose child is sought to be adopted by the child's birthing parent's spouse and the birthing parent's spouse has lived with the child and the child's legal birthing parent for a period of at least one year;

-(C) Who is only a concerned father who has failed to file a petition for the adoption of the child or whose petition for the adoption of the child has been denied; or
+(C) Who is only a concerned non-birthing parent who has failed to file a petition for the adoption of the child or whose petition for the adoption of the child has been denied; or

 (D) Who is found to be an unfit or improper parent or to be financially or otherwise unable to give the child a proper home and education.

-(4) The family courts may terminate the parental rights in respect to any child as to any natural father who is not the child's legal, adjudicated, presumed or concerned father under chapter 578.
+(4) The family courts may terminate the parental rights in respect to any child as to any natural non-birthing parent who is not the child's legal, adjudicated, presumed or concerned non-birthing parent under chapter 578.

 (5) The family courts may terminate the parental rights in respect to any child of any natural parent upon a finding by clear and convincing evidence that the natural parent committed sexual assault of the other natural parent, or an equivalent offense under the laws of another state, territory, possession, or Native American tribe where the offense occurred, and the child was conceived as a result of the sexual assault perpetrated by the parent whose rights are sought to be terminated; provided that: